Denis-Source/weather_app/README.md

 #### Selection of APIs for weather reports:
 ![image](https://user-images.githubusercontent.com/58669569/168777910-3319f211-c63b-46f5-8a85-99479702802b.png)

-As the latest version is considered there are following avalaible APIs:
+As the latest version is considered, there are the following available APIs:
 - [OpenWeather](https://openweathermap.org/api): geolocation, weather and sun information;
 - [AccuWeather](https://developer.accuweather.com/): geolocation and weather;
 - [MetaWeather](https://www.metaweather.com/api/): geolocation and weather;
 - [Sunset and Sunrise](https://sunrise-sunset.org/api): sun information.

-Some of them require an API key and allow a limited daily requests amount, others are free.
+Some of them require an API key and allow a limited daily requests amount; others are free.

 > Note: Some APIs use woeid and other longitude and latitude, so as a consequence they, are not compatible.